 Corporate Profile

-Strike Resources Limited is an ASX listed resource company which is currently focussed on developing the Paulsens East Iron Ore Project in Western Australia.
-Strike also owns the high grade Apurimac Magnetite Iron Ore Project in Peru, from which it achieved its maiden shipment of 35,000 tonnes of high grade direct shipping iron ore (DSO) to customers in China in August 2021.
+Strike Resources Limited is an ASX listed resource company which is currently focussed on developing the high grade Apurimac Magnetite Iron Ore Project in Peru, from which it achieved its maiden shipment of 35,000 tonnes of high grade direct shipping iron ore (DSO) to customers in China in August 2021.

 Strike is also the largest shareholder in battery minerals company Lithium Energy Limited (ASX:LEL).